AliyevRufat/GPP_AI_Research_Implementation_GeneticAI/README.md

 ##### **6th part** :
 **Making fun level :**

-Now that the whole genetic algorithm AI is working, I added a levelsand challenged the AI.
+Now that the whole genetic algorithm AI is working, I added a level and challenged the AI.
 I have always been a fan of a game called ‘The hardest game ever’ , so I made a classic level inspired by this game for fun.
 You can see the level at the start of this ReadME.

 ## RESULT